booch/presentations/Laziness/slides.md

 - We often talk about "readability"
 - But it's really about whether it's easy to **understand**
     - And to maintain
-- How easily can someone else understand the code and make changes?
+- How easily can someone else understand code and make changes?

 ---

-# Better
+# Better - Changability

 - Easy to change